owlbarn/tutorial/book/regression/README.md

 $$f(x) = 42.8 - 2.3x + 0.04x^2 + \epsilon$$

-We can visualise this model to see how well it fit the data:
+We can visualise this model to see how well it fits the data:

 ![Polynomial regression based on Boston housing dataset](images/regression/reg_poly.png "reg_poly"){width=60% #fig:regression:reg_poly.png}

 The code for exponential regression is similar.
-That leads to a model: $y = ab^x + \epsilon$.
-EXPLAIN the meaning of exponential fitting.
+By applying the `exponential` function in the `Regression` module, we can get the parameters tuple `(a, b, e)`, and the model is then of the form $y = ae^{-bx} + \epsilon$.

+TODO: verify if it is *really* exponential regression we are talking about here; also if it is the problem of data or implementation itself that leads to the result.

 ## [Regularisation](#regularisation)